MicrosoftDocs/dataexplorer-docs/data-explorer/fluent-bit.md

 Once the configuration is complete, your logs are sent to your Azure Data Explorer table.

-1. Run the following query to verify that logs have been ingested into the table:
+1. To verify that logs have been ingested into the table, run the following query:

     ```Kusto
     FluentBitLogs
     | count
     ```

-1. Run the following query to view the log data:
+1. To view a sample of log data, run the following query:

     ```Kusto
     FluentBitLogs